bag, medicine

 Techniques or Format

-A beaver skin, with limbs and head intact, is decorated on its tail, one front paw and one back paw, with blackened hide decorated with quillwork.
+An otter skin, with limbs and head intact, is decorated on its tail, with one front paw and one back paw, with blackened hide decorated with quillwork.
 There is an opening under the beaver's neck.

 Motifs and Patterns